tddworks/central-portal-publisher/README.md

 - [x] zip aggregation
   - [x] zipAggregationPublications

+- [ ] scm settings
+  - Developers information is missing
+  - License information is missing
+  - Project URL is not defined
+  - Project description is missing
+  - SCM URL is not defined

 #### With project isolation
 This will publish all the subprojects in its own module.